kutaykalmaz/Programming-Lab/README.md

 # Programming Lab
-Weekly codes processed in the programming laboratory.
+Weekly codes processed in the programming lab.